ARCCSS-extremes/climpact/README.md

   http://nco.sourceforge.net/

-##  Advanced: Calculate thresholds on netCDF data via command line
+##  ADVANCED: Calculate thresholds on netCDF data via command line

 Modify the climpact.ncdf.thresholds.wrapper.r file to suit your needs (see manual for optional parameters to specify).
 Then execute this file by running